Our Thermomix Mango Cheesecake is the perfect no bake dessert!

 - 160 grams caster sugar

-Lightly grease the base of a 22cm springform tin and line the sides of the tin with baking paper.
+- Lightly grease the base of a 22cm springform tin and line the sides of the tin with baking paper.
+Set aside till needed.

-Place the butter into your Thermomix bowl and cook of 2 minutes, 60 degrees, speed 2 to melt.
+- Place the butter into your Thermomix bowl and melt for 2 minutes, 60 degrees, Speed 2.

-Add the biscuits and blitz for 5 seconds on speed 5 to crush and combine.
-Scrape down the sides of the Thermomix bowl and blitz for a further 4 seconds, speed 5 or until the biscuits have completed crushed and have combined with the melted butter.
+- Add the biscuits and blitz for 5 seconds, Speed 5 to crush and combine.
+Scrape down the sides of the Thermomix bowl and blitz for a further 4 seconds, Speed 5 or until the biscuits have completed crushed and have combined with the melted butter.

-Transfer the biscuit mixture to your prepared tin and push down with the back of a spoon to flatten the surface.
-Place the into the fridge until needed.
+- Transfer the biscuit mixture to your prepared tin and push down with the back of a spoon to flatten the surface.
+Place the tin into the fridge until needed.

-In a clean bowl, add the cream cheese (which has been chopped into large pieces) and caster sugar and mix for 20 seconds, speed 3.
-Scrape down the sides of the bowl and mix for a further 15 seconds, speed 4 or until it’s smooth and creamy.
+- In a clean and dry Thermomix bowl, add the cream cheese and caster sugar and mix for 20 seconds, Speed 3.
+Scrape down the sides of the bowl and mix for a further 15 seconds, Speed 4 or until smooth and creamy.
 Scrape down the sides of the bowl.

-Dissolve the gelatine into the boiling water and sit it to the side until needed.
+- Dissolve the gelatine in the boiling water and set aside until needed.

 For more great no bake recipes, check out our best selling 'No Bake Slices and Bars' ebook.